 Better Climbing with a Virtual Mentor

-A research project focused on automated movement analysis while bouldering is being funded by the Federal Ministry for Economic Affairs and Energy
+Team of the KliMB research project on automated motion analysis in bouldering, funded by the Federal Ministry for Economic Affairs and Climate Action, presented results

-The aim of the “KliMB” project is to research the use of video-supported, automated movement analysis in bouldering, further develop it, and establish it in the sport of bouldering.
-To accomplish this, project employee Raul Beltrán Beltrán is developing methods for motion analysis and, based on this, a suitable form of feedback: “Developing a feedback system for bouldering is an exciting task.
-In particular, beginners can learn correct climbing techniques with the so-called ‘virtual mentor’ and avoid mistakes at these early stages,” explains Julia Richter.
+The goal of the KliMB project was to explore the use of video-based, automated motion analysis in bouldering and to establish it in the sport of bouldering.
+The result is the so-called "Virtual Mentor".
+For this purpose, project member Raul B. Beltrán developed a method for motion analysis as well as a suitable form of user feedback based on it: "Developing a feedback system for bouldering is an exciting task.
+Beginners in particular can use the so-called 'Virtual Mentor' to learn correct climbing techniques and avoid mistakes at an early stage," explains Julia Richter.

-The “virtual mentor” relies on cameras that can record movement in the form of so-called “point clouds” and “skeletal points”.
-The recorded data is then analysed via algorithm, so that system users receive useful information when bouldering via acoustic or visual feedback.
+The virtual mentor relies on cameras that can capture movements in the form of so-called point clouds and skeleton points.
+The captured data is then analyzed by algorithms so that users of the system receive helpful hints during bouldering via visual feedback.

-The project is supported by Dr. Guido Küstermeyer, 1992 World Cup Climbing Champion, first climber of numerous routes of the 10th and 11th difficulty levels, and sports scientist with a focus on training education.
-Also involved in the project is physiotherapist Moritz Neubauer, who treats the athletes of the Bundeskader Sportclimbing at international competitions, training camps and home training.
+The project was supported by Dr. Guido Köstermeyer, World Cup winner in climbing in 1992, first ascentist of numerous routes in the tenth and eleventh degree of difficulty and sports scientist with a focus on training theory.
+Also involved in the project was physiotherapist Moritz Neubauer, who looks after the athletes of the national sports climbing squad at international competitions, training camps and home training.